Faber_headshot_02

 LIGHTING DESIGNER

-Spanning 20 years and hundreds of projects, I’ve spent the majority of my professional career designing lighting for live performance.
+Spanning over 20 years and hundreds of projects, I’ve spent the majority of my professional career designing lighting for live performance.

 If there’s an audience involved, chances are, I’ve had experience with it: